 In the adjacent diagram is shown the general layout preferred by those who use the 12-letter alphabet.

 The 12 houses in the centre are aligned with the 12 signs in the central wheel and with the planetary rulers on the outside.
-I have greyed out the traditional rulers of the signs to highlight the general preference of those who use this system to use the outer planets as rulers of Scorpio, Aquarius and Pisces.
+I have greyed out the traditional rulers of the signs to highlight the general preference of those who use the outer planets as rulers of Scorpio, Aquarius and Pisces.

 The combination of house, sign, and planet is sometimes referred to as an archetype.
-For example it is said that the first archetype comprises the first house which is linked to Aries and its planetary ruler Mars.
+For example the first archetype is said to comprise the first house which is linked to Aries and its planetary ruler Mars.
 The second archetype links the second house to Taurus and its ruler Venus.
 This system of archetypes follows the circle of houses around the horoscope in an anti-clockwise manner.

 Dictionary.com defines an archetype as